 When You Shop

-Take a look at a typical shopping list and replace all of the grain-based items with clean alternatives.
-For example, instead of pasta try spaghetti squash; instead of cereal buy oatmeal; and when it comes to bread, get yourself some sweet potato tortillas!
-In fact, any product containing wheat can usually be replaced by something from this source.
+Take a look at a typical shopping list and replace all of the grain-based items with gluten-free alternatives.
+For example, instead of pasta try spaghetti squash; instead of cereal buy gluten-free oatmeal; and when it comes to bread, get yourself some sweet potato tortillas!
+In fact, any product containing wheat can usually be replaced by something from another source.

 Once You’re At The Store

 Be sure to take a look at the label of every food product you buy.
 Gluten is hidden in a large number of ingredients, and it can be very difficult to avoid.
 However, make sure that you do!
-It’s better if you limit your consumption of gluten-based foods as much as possible – even occasional treats can derail all of your hard work.
+It’s better if you avoid gluten-based foods as much as possible – even occasional treats can derail all of your hard work and cause very uncomfortable symptoms.
 When reading labels, keep an eye out for these ingredients (6):

 While Cooking At Home